Kingjohneycodey/Kingjohneycodey/README.md

 # 👋 Hello!

+My name is Ahiakwo John.

-I'm a web developer based in Nigeria who is passionate about everything related to technology.
-When I'm not coding, you can find me exploring new places, playing sports, watching movies and reading developer blogs.
+I'm a web developer based in Nigeria who is passionate about everything related to programming and technology.
+When I'm not coding, you can find me playing chess, playing sports, watching movies and reading developer blogs.

 <!-- ## About Me
 - Location: Port Harcourt, Nigeria